wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

    <tt><strong>ssh -i "$SSHKEY" ec2-user@</strong></tt>

-   then press command+V to pase the IP address from your Clipboard, such as "3.94.159.30".
+   then press command+V to paste the IP address from your Clipboard, such as "3.94.159.30".

-   You should see:
+   You should see some informative and marketing messages:
-   NOTE: There is 1 default SSH per region.

    <pre>
 Welcome to Ubuntu 18.04.1 LTS (GNU/Linux 4.15.0-1021-aws x86_64)